Dual GIP/GLP-1 Receptor Agonist

 What is Tirzepatide?

 Tirzepatide is a first-in-class dual GIP/GLP-1 receptor agonist — a medication that simultaneously activates two different gut hormone receptors involved in appetite, metabolism, and insulin regulation.
-It was developed by Eli Lilly and FDA-approved as Mounjaro® (for type 2 diabetes, 2022) and Zepbound® (for chronic weight management, 2023).
+It was developed by Eli Lilly and brought to market as Mounjaro® (for type 2 diabetes) and Zepbound® (for chronic weight management).

 Drug class